How Much Do IVF Medications Cost?

 Leuprolide comes in a vial with multiple doses.
-The average cash price this past year for a multi-dose vial of leuprolide was $2,338.
+This past year, the average cash price for a multi-dose vial of leuprolide was $2,338.
 While a single vial of leuprolide is priced higher than Ganirelix and Cetrotide, leuprolide contains multiple doses per vial compared to only 1 to 2 doses per vial of Ganirelix or Cetrotide.
-You will need to measure your dose with a syringe for self-injection.
+You will need to measure your amount with a syringe for self-injection.

-If you are struggling to afford Leuprolide or if your insurance does not cover Leuprolide, Save IVF has Lupron® 2.8ml (2-week kit) for $164.
-Other dosages are available, they can be seen on our products page.
+If you struggle to afford Leuprolide or if your insurance does not cover Leuprolide, Save IVF has Lupron® 2.8ml (2-week kit) for $164.
+Other dosages are available; they can be seen on our products page.

 In addition to suppressing ovulation, it is crucial to mature multiple eggs for retrieval because eggs can be lost in the process of IVF.
-In order to do so, FSH (follicle-stimulating hormone) and/or human menopausal gonadotropins (hMG) are used to cause a higher number of follicles (sacs in the ovary containing the immature eggs) to mature.
+To do so, FSH (follicle-stimulating hormone) and human menopausal gonadotropins (hMG) are used to cause a higher number of follicles (sacs in the ovary containing the immature eggs) to mature.

 Gonal-F and Gonal-F RFF

-Follistim AQ is also a copy of FSH, which again is the hormone responsible for egg stimulation.
-It comes in pre-filled cartridges and needles to be used with the Follistim AQ pen for injection.
-While there are differing amounts of Follistim AQ sold, 1 cartridge of 300IU costs $884.
+Follistim AQ is also a copy of FSH, which is the hormone responsible for egg stimulation.
+It comes in pre-filled cartridges and needles with the Follistim AQ pen for injection.
+While there are differing amounts of Follistim AQ sold, one cartridge of 300IU costs $884.
 The price of the medication will ultimately depend on the number of doses and the dose needed.